Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 The main steps to integrate rewarded video ads are:

-- Load an Rewarded ad.
+- Load a Rewarded ad.
-- Set ad delegate event callback.
+- Register ad event callbacks.
 - Display the ad.
 - Preload a Rewarded Ad.